gittygupta/slam/README.md

 1. Add search by projections
 2. Remove Essential matrix once tracked
 3. Add kinemtic model, becomes shitty later on.
 Fine initially though.
+4. Add g2o optimization only to latest pose and not all the previous ones, which probably makes it slower and worse in the future.